Interested in being part of Luminate?

 All Luminate Leaders must complete Foundational Peer Leadership Training (FPLT) hosted by Calumet & Stong Colleges.
 If you have already completed FPLT, you will not need to complete it again.
 If you have not yet completed FPLT, you will need to attend the next available FPLT sessions.

 Assisting with workshop and conference session facilitation is an integral part of the Luminate Leader role.
-Leaders are required to attend and support a minimum of three (3) events throughout the academic year in order to earn a certificate for their contributions.
+Leaders are required to attend and support a minimum of two (2) events throughout the academic year in order to earn a certificate for their contributions.

 First- and second-year students are especially encouraged to apply.
 Psychology students may be given preference.